prince-amponsah/prince-amponsah/README.md

 ### About Me:

-With 8+ years of experience in IT, my background spans technical project management, web development (HTML, CSS, JavaScript, WordPress), and technical support.
-Now, I’m transitioning into Cloud Engineering and SRE roles, building skills in Python, Docker, AWS, Kubernetes, CICD and Terraform.
-I bring a passion for learning and a collaborative mindset, thriving in fast-paced environments.
-My experience in customer-centric roles, combined with my technical abilities, enables me to adapt quickly and work effectively in cross-functional teams.
-I am actively seeking opportunities to apply my skills in Cloud, DevOps, and SRE.
+With over 8 years of IT experience, I have a diverse background in Cloud Engineering, technical project management, website development, and technical support.
+Currently freelancing as a Cloud and SRE Engineer, I’m building projects using Python, Docker, AWS, Kubernetes, CI/CD with GitHub Actions, and Terraform.
+I’m driven by a passion for learning and excel in fast-paced, collaborative environments.
+My customer-focused experience, paired with strong technical skills, allows me to quickly adapt and contribute to cross-functional teams.
+I am actively seeking opportunities to leverage my expertise in Cloud, DevOps, and SRE.
 📂 Check out my repositories as I build and contribute to projects in cloud technologies and DevOps tools.

 ### Currently, I'm working on multiple projects involving: ###